 Understand your costs

-When pricing your dog clothing, it's critical that you first identify all of your costs and consequently mark up your dog clothing so you can factor in a profit.
+When pricing your dog clothes, it's critical that you first identify all of your costs and consequently mark up your dog clothes so you can factor in a profit.

-The actual cost of your dog clothing may include things like:
+The actual cost of your dog clothes may include things like: